Home

 who diagnosed my situation as Scleroderma.
 I began

-treatment with Cytoxan, which ultimately did not help.
+treatment with chemotherapy, which ultimately did not help.
 I was

 I was taking about 12 pills twice a day, for GERD, pain,